Equivariant infinite loop space theory, the space level story: The equivalence between the Segal and operadic machines

 is not a level $G$-equivalence, but a direct comparison of colimits shows that $\pi$ is a stable equivalence.
 In more detail, in computing $\pi$ on homotopy groups, we start from the commutative diagrams

 where $V\subset W$.
-We then take $H$-fixed points and their homotopy groups.
-Since the inclusions $\sD_{G,V}\rtarr \sD_{G,W}$ become isomorphisms on homotopy groups in increasing ranges of dimensions, by inspection of the homotopy types of the $G$-spaces comprising the Steiner operads in \cite[\S1.1]{GM3}, we conclude that $\pi$ is a stable equivalence.
+We then take $H$-fixed points and pass to homotopy groups.
+Since the inclusions $\sD_{G,V}\rtarr \sD_{G,W}$ become isomorphisms on homotopy groups in increasing ranges of dimensions, by inspection of the homotopy types of the $G$-spaces comprising the Steiner operads in \cite[\S1.1]{GM3}, we see that $\pi$ is a stable equivalence.

-\subsection{The contravariant functors $I_+\sma (S^{V})^{\bullet}$ on $\sD_{G,V}$}
+\subsection{The contravariant functors $I_+\sma \rbullv$ on $\sD_{G,V}$}

-In the notation $I_+\sma (S^{\star})^\bullet$ in (\ref{WOWWOW}), $\star$ is again a place holder for $V$, and the notation stands for $G\sT$-functors that are given on objects by sending $(\mathbf{n},\al)$ to $I_+\sma (S^V)^{(\bf n, \al)},$ where $I$ is the unit interval and we have adjoined a disjoint basepoint and taken the smash product in order to have domains for based homotopies.
-The crux of our comparison is to specify the functors on $I_+\sma (S^V)^{\bullet}$ on morphisms in terms of homotopies that are deduced from the paths that comprise the Steiner operads.
+In the notation $I_+\sma \rbull$ in \autoref{WOWWOW}, $\star$ is again a place holder for $V$, and the notation stands for $G\sU_{\ast}$-functors that are given on objects by sending $\bn^{\al}$ to $I_+\sma (S^V)^{\bn^{\al}},$ where $I$ is the unit interval; we have adjoined a disjoint basepoint and taken the smash product in order to have domains for based homotopies.
+The crux of our comparison is to specify the functors on $I_+\sma \rbullv$ on morphisms in terms of homotopies that are deduced from the paths that comprise the Steiner operads.

-Note that $(S^V)^{(\bf n, \al)}$ is just $(S^V)^n$ with the $G$-action $\cdot_{\al}$ specified by Therefore, by \myref{compGGG} and \myref{actact}, it is enough to instead define $G\sT$-functors given on objects by sending $\mathbf{n}$ to $I_+\sma (S^V)^n$ and then apply the functor $\bP$ to obtain the desired functors on $\sD_{G,V}$.
+Recall from \autoref{prodal} that $(S^V)^{\bn^{\al}}$ is just $\Svn$ with the $G$-action $\cdot_{\al}$ specified by Therefore, by \autoref{compGGG} and \autoref{actact}, it is enough to instead define $G\sU_{\ast}$-functors given on objects by sending $\mathbf{n}$ to $I_+\sma \Svn$ and then apply the functor $\bP$ defined in \autoref{DDGSec} to obtain the desired functors on $\sD_{G,V}$.
 We choose to do this in order to make the definitions a little less cumbersome.

 We construct the required maps on hom objects as composites

 The first map is the evident projection, and we shall use the same letter for maps and their composites with that projection.
 To define $\tilde H$, we shall construct a homotopy